celestiaorg/docs/nodes/mainnet.md

 - [Bridge node](./bridge-node.md)
 - [Full storage node](./full-storage-node.md)

-#### Data availability (DA) RPC endpoints for Bridge Node sync
+#### Data availability (DA) RPC endpoints for bridge node sync

-These RPC endpoints allow Bridge nodes to sync blocks from the Celestia network.
+These RPC endpoints allow bridge nodes to sync blocks from the Celestia network.
 For users, they will need to provide a `–core.ip string` from a consensus node’s URL or IP that populates a default RPC port at 26657 to their respective DA node.

 #### Data availability (DA) gRPC endpoints for state access

 These gRPC endpoints for DA nodes provide state access for querying the chain’s state and broadcasting transactions (balances, blobs, etc.) to the Celestia network.
 For users, they will need to provide a `–core.ip string`